The Capitals dominate the Penguins to stretch their winning streak to four

 Sunday was the Capitals’ first of four meetings with the Penguins, and Pittsburgh took on a new look before the matchup.

 Four Penguins were activated from the league’s coronavirus protocol list: captain Sidney Crosby and defensemen Brian Dumoulin, Marcus Pettersson and Chad Ruhwedel.
-Sunday night was Crosby’s second game of the season; he missed the first seven games after having wrist surgery, then tested positive for the coronavirus and missed five games.
+Sunday night was Crosby’s second game of the season; he missed the first seven games after wrist surgery, then tested positive for the coronavirus and missed five games.

 The game against the Capitals also was Penguins Coach Mike Sullivan’s first game back after he was in covid protocol — and it was Pittsburgh’s second loss in as many nights after falling, 6-3, at Ottawa on Saturday.